dorr91/photocoach/Latest.md

 ### AI Integration

-`OpenAIService` sends images to GPT-4 Vision and streams the response:
+`OpenAIService` (singleton) uses the OpenAI Responses API with session continuity:

 1. Image resized to max 1024px and converted to base64
-2. POST to `/v1/chat/completions` with `stream: true`
+2. POST to `/v1/responses` with `stream: true` and `store: true`
+3. On subsequent photos, `previous_response_id` chains to prior response (OpenAI remembers context server-side)
-3. Parse SSE chunks, yield text via `AsyncThrowingStream`
+4. Parse SSE chunks, yield text via `AsyncThrowingStream`
-4. `FeedbackViewModel` accumulates chunks and updates `@Published` state
+5. `FeedbackViewModel` accumulates chunks and updates `@Published` state
-5. SwiftUI automatically re-renders as text streams in
+6. SwiftUI automatically re-renders as text streams in

+This allows the AI coach to reference patterns across multiple photos in a session without re-sending previous images.

 ### Error Handling